TKomericki/Rhetos-wiki/Development-environment-setup.md

    Verify that the web site is working and the Rhetos server status is displayed on the web page.
     * Troubleshooting: If you are getting an error "Access is denied." in browser, with the message "Error message 401.3: You do not have permission to view this directory ...", it is probably caused by working from  development folder instead of "inetpub".
 To fix this, execute the **step 4.** in the following paragraph, that contains running the `ICACLS` commands.

-**If is is not possible to use Windows domain account**, the Rhetos service can be set up to use ApplicationPoolIdentity in a development environment:
+**If is is not possible to use Windows domain account**, the web application can be set up to use ApplicationPoolIdentity in a development environment:

 1. **Skip the following steps** if you are using a Windows domain account.
 2. Modify the *RhetosAppPool* to use built-in account "ApplicationPoolIdentity", instead of the developers domain account (Advanced Settings => Identity).
 This is the default user for a new app pool.